W427697/Discord-/docs/faq.md

 ### Why isn't Storybook's test runner working?

 There's an issue with Storybook's test runner and the latest version of Jest (i.e., version 28), which prevents it from running effectively.
 As a workaround, you can downgrade Jest to the previous stable version (i.e., version 27), and you'll be able to run it.
 See the following [issue](https://github.com/storybookjs/test-runner/issues/99) for more information.

+### How does Storybook handles enviroment variables?

+Storybook has built-in support for [environment variables](./configure/environment-variables.md).
+By default, environment variables are only available in Node.js code and are not available in the browser as some variables should be kept secret (e.g., API keys) and **not** exposed to anyone visiting the published Storybook.

+To expose a variable, you must preface its name with `STORYBOOK_`.
+So `STORYBOOK_API_URL` will be available in browser code but `API_KEY` will not.
+Additionally you can also customize which variables are exposed by setting the [`env`](./configure/environment-variables.md#using-storybook-configuration) field in the `.storybook/main.js` file.

+Variables are set when JavaScript is compiled so when the development server is started or you build your Storybook.
+Environment variable files should not be committed to Git as they often contain secrets which are not safe to add to Git.
+Instead, add `.env.*` to your `.gitignore` file and set up the environment variables manually on your hosting provider (e.g., [GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)).